 Wireless Industry Commitment

-Messaging Interoperability SMS & MMS .
+Messaging Principles & Best Practices .

-The wireless messaging ecosystem has changed over time and CTIA’s Principles and Best Practices (formerly known as the CTIA SMS and MMS Interoperability Guidelines) continue to evolve.
 The current version of the CTIA Messaging Principles and Best Practices is available here.

 Additional information for campaigns and political organizations about sending text messages to voters is available here.